bongourCLI/bongour/README.md

-*  This contains scripts and programs for various purposes in diff languages
+*  This contains scripts and programs for various purposes in different languages
 * You can read the README.md in every source directory to understand the working.

 * Clone the directory as